/governance · Long-form

 Personas are knowledge containers.

-16 personas aren't 16 roles.
-They are 16 focused knowledge containers — each with its own research cycle, patterns, anti-patterns.
-Activated when needed in a sprint.
+17 personas aren't 17 roles.
+They are 17 focused knowledge containers — each with its own research cycle, patterns, anti-patterns.
+Activated when an initiative needs them.
 The rest stays silent.

 What I deliberately don't do — and why.